Alcatecablee/ChatLure2/replit.md

 ## Development

 ### Running Locally
 The application runs on port 5000 with the `npm run dev` command.
-The dev server is configured to accept connections from all hosts (0.0.0.0) to work with Replit's proxy system.
+The dev server is configured to:
+- Listen on 0.0.0.0 to accept connections from Replit's proxy
+- Use WebSocket Secure (WSS) protocol for Hot Module Reload
+- Automatically detect Replit environment via REPLIT_DEV_DOMAIN

 ### Available Routes
 - `/` - Main phone interface